ArduPilot/ardupilot_wiki/common/source/docs/common-compass-calibration-in-mission-planner.rst

 - Under **Initial Setup \| Mandatory Hardware** select **Compass**.
-- Select your autopilot configuration to automatically enter the most important configuration information for your board:

-   -  For any modern autopilot (Pixhawk, NAVIO2, etc) select the button **Pixhawk/PX4**.
-   -  For APM 2.6, select **APM with External Compass**.

    .. figure:: ../../../images/MissionPlanner_CompassCalibration_MainScreen.png
       :target: ../_images/MissionPlanner_CompassCalibration_MainScreen.png

       Mission Planner: Compass Calibration

    You normally shouldn't need to change any of the "General Compass Settings" or compass specific values (i.e. "Compass #1" section), but you might want to confirm that the \ **Enable compasses** and **Obtain declination automatically** boxes are checked.

-   You may wish to disable Compass #2 (the internal compass) if you are consistently seeing the "inconsistent compasses" pre-arm message often and you are sure that the external compass is calibrated and the orientation is correct.
+   You may wish to disable any internal compasses if you are consistently seeing the "inconsistent compasses" pre-arm message often and you are sure that the external compass is calibrated and the orientation is correct.

+.. _onboard_calibration:

 Onboard Calibration
 ===================